Media watchdog calls on Turkey to catch IS killers of Syrian journalist

 He died in hospital two days later, Turkey's Dogan News agency reported.
 Islamic State's Amaq news agency, in a statement from the group claiming responsibility for Shurqat's killing, said his journalistic work had been "antagonistic" to Islamic State.

+In a statement in Washington, the U.S. State Department condemned the "vicious murder" and said it stood "ready to support Turkey as it works to bring to justice those responsible for attacks on the media."

-NATO member Turkey has increasingly become a target for Islamic State which is blamed to have carried out two of the four suicide bombings this year, targeting capital Ankara and biggest Turkish city Istanbul.
+NATO-member Turkey has increasingly become a target for Islamic State which is blamed for two of four suicide bombings this year that have targeted its capital Ankara and its biggest city Istanbul.

 Gaziantep, where Shurqat was based, is a hub for Syrian activists and journalists documenting the war.
 It is also home to one of the largest Syrian refugee populations in Turkey, and lies just across the frontier from the IS-controlled Syrian town of Jarablus.
 Police frequently target Islamic State networks in the city.